Sollamale: Plot

 Nataraj is an honest, not-too-good-looking, village artist who comes to the city to find a job.
 He ends up being a banner artist.
 Shweta is a US citizen who loves India and its culture and stays with her relatives to learn Bharatnatyam.
 She is a soft-natured, loving girl who loves to help people in distress but cannot stand it if anyone lies or cheats.
 Initially when these two meet, she mistakes Nataraj to be a mute and pities him.
 Shweta's occasional friendlier association with Nataraj, in the means of helping, gradually blossoms into love.
 By this time, it is too late for the guilt-ridden Nataraj to disclose the truth as he feared the risk of losing her.
 Despite all his efforts to reveal the truth, Shwetha discovers his sham by herself.
 However at the end, she realises Nataraj's true intentions for acting as a mute and forgives him.
-However at the climax, when Shwetha asks Nadaraj to speak to her, he keeps silent because he had asked a doctor to cut his tongue so that he could be the Nataraj that Swetha had come to love.
+However at the climax, when Shwetha asks Nataraj to speak to her, he keeps silent because he had asked a doctor to cut his tongue so that he could be the Nataraj that Swetha had come to love.

 Production

 The story of Sollamale was written by Sasi with Prabhu Deva intended for the lead role, but R. B. Chowdary successfully suggested Livingston instead.
+The original climax was supposed to have the lead characters uniting together; however, Sasi suggested a new climax in which Livingston's character cuts off his tongue.